-Students have the opportunity to broaden their learning through all on- and off-campus curricular-related activities.
+Students have the opportunity to broaden their learning through our curricular related activities.
 They may be for credit, required for a certain course, earned through set requisites, and / or contain school subject matter.
-Furthermore, they may be county or regional activities led by our Counseling Department.

 Authorized student groups and activities are those approved by the board of education and sponsored by a staff member.
-Authorized groups include, but are not limited to, our Counseling Department, National Honor Society, Pep Band, Drama, Science Olympiad, Quiz Bowl, Student Council, Students Take Charge (STC), Robotics, Student Voice, etc. Students with concerns or ideas about school improvement or involvement should either approach Student Council or Student Voice leadership.
+Authorized groups include, but are not limited to, our National Honor Society, Pep Band, Drama, Science Olympiad, Quiz Bowl, Student Council, Students Take Charge (STC), Robotics, etc. The Student Council has two students from each class at the high school level.
+Students with concerns or ideas about school improvement or involvement should first contact the council.

 Athletic activities are made available to the students.
-They include baseball, basketball, bowling, cheerleading, cross-country, football, golf, softball, track and field, volleyball, and wrestling.
+They include football, basketball, volleyball, cross- country, track and field, baseball, softball, cheerleading, bowling, and golf.
 All students are encouraged to participate in the activities of their choosing, provided they meet the eligibility requirements.
 See Section V: Athletics and Extra-Curricular Activities for more information and all related policies.

 Field Trips are academic activities that are held off school grounds.
 Said field trips may require the student to earn the privilege to attend the trip.
-There are also other trips that are part of the school's co-curricular and extra-curricular programming.
-Signing that you have read and agree to the policies and information explained in this Student-Parent Handbook means that you authorize your student to partake in communicated curricular, co-curricular, and extra-curricular off-campus activities.
-If the off-campus trip includes a financial obligation, a permission slip must be signed and returned for one to participate.
-Note that our attendance policy and all behavioral expectations apply to all field trips and school activities.
+There are also other trips that are part of the school's co-curricular and extra-curricular program.
+No student may participate in any school-sponsored trip without parental consent.
+Our attendance policy and behavioral expectations apply to all field trips and school activities.
+Furthermore, students are expected to attend class field trips after meeting all requisites.